sandialabs/slycat/docs/source/manual/DAC_Manual/TableRowSelection.rst

 Table Row Selection
 ===================

+.. |SelectSet2| image:: icons/select-set.png
+   :scale: 80 %

 As in the case of the *Scatterplot*, ensemble members can be selected via the *Metadata Table*.
-The selection color is controlled by the color selection icons     above the *Scatterplot*.
+The selection color is controlled by the color selection icons |SelectSet2| above the *Scatterplot*.
 If none of the color selection icons are active, selections are not recognized.
 If a selection icon is active, there are a few different ways to select rows in the *Metadata Table*.
 First, if a selection is empty, simply clicking on a row will select that ensemble member.
 The corresponding point in the *Scatterplot* will be show in the selected color and the corresponding time series will be